Realising VCD for untwisted automorphism groups of RAAGs: Introduction

 \subsection{Further directions}

 There are certain obvious questions regarding the approach taken here.
 It is not known to what extent the conditions spiky and barbed are simply artefacts of the proof.
 In \S\ref{subsec:key lemmas} and \S\ref{sec:sufficient condition for M(L) = M(V)}, we discuss examples of graphs that violate spikiness in different ways.
 For one of these examples (\textit{Figure \ref{fig:delta}}), our results can nevertheless be applied with no modification.
 However, for another (\textit{Eg.~\ref{eg:graph that breaks Condition 1 and the ensuing lemma}}), the retraction process cannot be executed in its current form.
-This requires further investigation---for example, the notion of redundancy used in this paper can be tweaked to be applied to the graph in \emph{Eg. \ref{eg:graph that breaks Condition 1 and the ensuing lemma}}, but this comes at a cost of a less streamlined definition and a less intuitive (if slightly weaker) version of our `spikiness' condition.
+This requires further investigation -- for example, the notion of redundancy used in this paper can be tweaked to be applied to the graph in \emph{Eg. \ref{eg:graph that breaks Condition 1 and the ensuing lemma}}, but this comes at the cost of a less streamlined definition and a less intuitive (if slightly weaker) version of our `spikiness' condition.

 There are also natural questions to be asked about our resultant complex~$\res$.
 For example, is~$\dim(\res)$ always equal to~$\vcduag$?
 At present, we know of no example to the contrary.
-In another direction, Bridson--Vogtmann \cite{BridsonVogtmann01} proved that~$\operatorname{Out}(F_n)$ is the group of simplicial automorphisms of the corresponding spine (for~$n \geq 3$).
+In another direction, Bridson--Vogtmann \cite{BridsonVogtmannSymsOuterSpace01} proved that~$\operatorname{Out}(F_n)$ is the group of simplicial automorphisms of the corresponding spine (for~$n \geq 3$).
 We may ask the same question here: when is the group of simplicial automorphisms of~$\spine$ isomorphic to~$\uag$?
 What about the group of automorphisms of~$\res$?
-In other words: when, if ever, is~$\spine$ or~$\res$ an accurate model for~$\uag$?
+One could phrase this as: when, if ever, is~$\spine$ or~$\res$ an accurate model for~$\uag$?